7.1. Testing

 • … many more

-The workflow file tox_test.yml runs the functionality tests on a defined system and python version as github actions.
-By default this is done on pushed code changes, but the action can also be run manually.
+The workflow file tox_test.yml runs the functionality tests on a defined system and python version as GitHub action.
+By default, this is done on pushed code changes, but the action can also be run manually.

-coverage is used to check if all code lines and branches were tested.
+coverage checks if all code lines and branches were executed while testing.
 It wraps around pytest inside the tox test environment and reports on executed and missing lines.
-The output gets represented as both html or as text output (inside the terminal or github action output).
+The output gets represented as html or as text output (inside the terminal or GitHub action output).

 The benchmarking file tests/benchmark.py is an adapted version of the Microscope example.
 It includes 57 light-interacting surfaces (one ray source, one aperture, 27 lenses with front and back surface each, one outline surface of the bounding box).
-Detectors are excluded as they don’t interact with the rays unless image rendering is executed.
+Detectors are excluded as they don’t interact with the rays unless image rendering is invoked.
 Turning off the polarization calculation (with Raytracer.no_pol) leads to a significant speedup.
+The number of used threads is controlled by setting an environment variable as described in section Section 4.1.4.

 Table 7.1 Performance Comparison.
 Result values are in seconds / surface / million rays.